CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

      -d "grant_type=client_credentials&scope=system%2F*.*&client_assertion_type=urn%3Aietf%3Aparams%3Aoauth%3Aclient-assertion-type%3Ajwt-bearer&client_assertion=<span style="color: #046B99;">{self-signed JWT}</span>"</code></pre>

 #### Response:
-The endpoint response is a JSON object which contains the access_token, the lifetime of the token (in seconds) and the authorized system scopes.
+The endpoint response is a JSON object which contains the access token, the lifetime of the token (in seconds), and the authorized system scopes.

 ~~~
 {